 Medication-induced hair loss

 Medication is designed to treat a variety of health conditions, but sometimes they can have unwanted side effects - including changes to your hair.
-Certain medicines can contribute to excess hair growth, changes in hair colour or texture, or even hair loss.
+Certain medications can contribute to excess hair growth, changes in hair colour or texture, or even hair loss.

 Medication-induced hair loss, like any other type of hair loss, can have a real effect on your self-esteem.
 The good news is that in most cases, it's reversible once you stop taking the medication.